ricleal/reductionServer/README.md

 - ```http:://<server_address>:<port>/query```
     - Send a query to the server indicating the data analysis routine to be called.
 See below the specs.
 The server returns and id for this query along with a foreseen timeout.
 - ```http:://<server_address>:<port>/results/<queryId>``` - Interrogates the server about the result of query previously sent with queryId.
 This method can be called either by POST or GET.
+- ```http:://<server_address>:<port>/resultszipped/<queryId>``` - Interrogates the server about the result of query previously sent with queryId.
+The result is returned compressed with gzip.
+This method can be called either by POST or GET.
 - ```http:://<server_address>:<port>/status``` - Return the status of the queries in the server.
 - ```http:://<server_address>:<port>/methods``` - Return the methods details available for all instruments.
 - ```http:://<server_address>:<port>/methodsavailable``` - Return the methods details available per this instrument.